-Choose a credit union that offers what you need, but also a credit union that shares a common bond with you.
-For example, a credit union that specifically works with technology employees may offer better mobile apps and tech services.
-On the other hand, a credit union for real estate agents may better understand the inconsistency of income.
+For example, a credit union that works explicitly with technology employees may offer better mobile apps and tech services.
+Likewise, a credit union for real estate agents may better understand the inconsistency of income as a realty professional.

 All federally chartered credit unions are insured by the National Credit Union Share Insurance Fund (NCUSIF).